 In Year 4, your child will have games coaching from a variety of staff on Mondays, Wednesdays and Fridays.
 Their games kit is kept and washed in school, only returning home at the end of each term.
 Your child will also be involved in school matches every term.

 Your child will go on a number of trips in Year 4 as part of the curriculum.
-These include a VE day reenactment, East Kirkby, Gibraltar Point, Gainsborough Old Hall and an outward bound trip.
+These include a VE day re-enactment, Woodhall Spa Cottage Museum, Gainsborough Old Hall and an outward bound trip.
 The cost of all trips is included in the fees.